jalmar/openmx-models/README.md

-# A repository of OpenMx twin models
+# A repository of OpenMx structural equation models
 This repository contains a collection of documented twin model specifications and related models for the OpenMx[1,2] software package for structural equation modelling  in R[3].

 List of models currently available: